-Is your Ford check engine light on?
-Ford Check Engine Light (CEL) or also known as service engine soon (SES) warning may stay on after the engine is started if a problem has been detected by the On-Board Diagnostic System (OBD-II).
+Is your Ford check engine light staying on?
+Ford Check Engine Light (CEL), also known as service engine soon (SES) warning, will stay on if a problem has been detected by the On-Board Diagnostic System (OBD-II).

 Under normal operation, Ford check engine light will turn on when you turn on the ignition but should turn off and stay off once you start the engine.

 Here are some of the most common symptoms owners notice when their Ford check engine light stays on.

 - Ford may idle or run rough

 - A decrease in fuel economy